0dot0repeating/quakemovement/README.md

 ### Doom friction/speed

-Doom's default friction value is 0.90625, which at its fixed ticrate of 35 translates to a halftime value of approxiamtely 0.2012.
+Doom's default friction value is 0.90625, which at its fixed ticrate of 35 translates to a halftime value of approximately 0.2012.

 Max speed (in u/tic) can be solved easily given acceleration (in u/tic²) and friction (in percentage of velocity kept per tic) with the equation `v = af/(1-f)`.